sodafoundation/architecture-analysis/specs/daito/OpenAPI_Design.md

 ![](media/OpenAPI_Usage_Architecture.png)

-VMware OpenAPI is a language dependant library, such as a Jar package for Java.
+VMware OpenAPI is a language dependent library, such as a Jar package for Java.
-VMware plugins should import the OpenAPI library and call its northbound interfaces to communicate with corresponding storage.
+For VMware plugins, they should import the OpenAPI library and call its northbound interfaces to communicate with corresponding storage.
+This design only focuses on OpenAPI itself.
+VMware plugins are supposed to be desgined separately by other spec.

 ### OpenAPI Module